Mikejo5000/vsts-docs-pr/docs/git/concepts/pull-request-status.md

 A service may update a PR status for a single PR by posting additional statuses, only the latest of which is shown for each unique `context`.
 Posting multiple statuses helps users manage expectations.
-For example, posting `pending` status is a good way to acknowledge to the user that a system has received an event and is starting work.
+For example, posting a `pending` status is a good way to acknowledge to the user that a system has received an event and is starting work.
 Using an informative `description` such as the following examples can further help the user understand how the system is working:

 * "Build queued"